 Maximum occupancy - You also must not allow more people than the brochure states to stay overnight in the property.
 You cannot arrange for visitors to the property without the advance consent of the owner.
 You cannot significantly change the number of adults or children during your stay.
 (For example, if you book for two adults and two children, you cannot arrive with four adults and no children.)
 You must not hold events (such as parties, celebrations or meetings) at the property without the advance consent of the owner.
 If you do any of these things, the owner can refuse to hand over the property to you, or can repossess it.
 If the owner does this, we will treat this as you cancelling the booking.
 In these situations you will not receive a refund of any money you have paid for your booking.
 And we or the owner will not be legally responsible to you as a result of this situation.
 (This will include, for example, any costs or expenses you have to pay due to not being able to stay in the property, such as the cost of finding other accommodation.)
 Neither we nor the owner are under any obligation to find any alternative accommodation for you.

 Pets - Pets are not allowed unless we say so in the brochure/website.
 If you take a pet with you, it is not allowed upstairs, on beds or furniture, or in any shared facilities, such as swimming pools or shops.
 You must not leave any pets unattended in the property, including any garden, and you must keep dogs on a lead within the boundaries of a property (including the garden).
 Registered assistance dogs are allowed in most properties featured in this brochure even if the property description says that pets are not allowed.
+NB: if you are travelling to France or Italy with a registered assistance dog, please contact us before making your booking.
 If you or any member of the party has a pet allergy, we cannot guarantee that dogs, or other pets, have not stayed in your chosen property, even if the owner does not allow pets, nor can we accept any responsibility for any subsequent health reaction.
 It is your responsibility to make specific enquiries before booking as some property owners may take their own pets to a property.
 You should also read the information on taking pets on holiday included in our brochure or on our website.
 If there is a charge for taking a pet, you will be told at the time of booking.

 You are responsible for and agree to reimburse to the owner and us all costs incurred by the owner and/or us as a result of any breakage or damage in or to the property which is caused by you or any members of your party or any other persons invited into the property by you.
 The owner and/or we can ask for an extra payment from you to cover any such costs.